MileHacker Logo

 Fair Trade and Ethical Shopping Options

-Prioritize purchasing souvenirs and crafts from local artisans or cooperatives.
-This makes sure fair compensation for what they do and supports local livelihoods directly.
+Focus on purchasing souvenirs and crafts from local artisans or cooperatives.
+This makes sure fair compensation for their service and supports local livelihoods directly.

 Conscious Purchases

-• Avoid mass-produced items where the profits may not directly benefit local producers.
+• Avoid mass-items produced in the area where the profits may not directly benefit local producers.

 • Consider sustainable outdoor gear from Patagonia or reusable products from Package Free Shop.